Tom Mooradian: Basketball career in the USSR

 Despite his outsider status, Mooradian became a star player for Armenia's national basketball team.
 He played alongside Armenian legends like Armenak Alachachian and Abraham Hamamjian.
 He later graduated from the Armenian State Institute of Physical Culture and Sport in Yerevan and coached youth basketball and volleyball.
 His time in the USSR coincided with the height of Cold War tensions and McCarthyism in the United States.

 Return to the United States

 After 13 years in the Soviet Union, Mooradian was granted an exit visa and returned to the United States in 1960.
-He earned a journalism degree from Wayne State University and worked as a journalist and managing editor for the Associated Newspapers, which included newspapers such as the Romulus Roman, Wayne Eagle, and Inkster Ledger Star.
+He earned a journalism degree from Wayne State University and worked as a journalist and managing editor for the Associated Newspapers, which included newspapers such as the Canton Observer, Romulus Roman, Wayne Eagle, and Inkster Ledger Star.
 He notably covered the Alberta Easter trial, a significant local case.